xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_customer_experience.md

 Note that the **Vendors** menu appears on the storefront only if the store administrator has chosen to make this menu available in the sidebar of the store site.

-By clicking on the vendor company name link on the **Vendors** menu, store visitors can access the vendor's profile page.
-This page provides general information about the vendor including their company name, image, description and location.
-It also lists all the vendor's products:
+By clicking on the vendor company name link on the **Vendors** menu, a store visitor goes to the vendor's profile page and enters a browsing mode in which they can view the products of just this one vendor.
+The vendor's profile information displayed on the page includes the vendor's company name, image, description and location.
+It also provides a list of categories in which the vendor has products and allows the store visitor to browse through the products of the vendor:

 ![xc5_mv_vendor_page_in_customer.png]({{site.baseurl}}/attachments/ref_fxTL6F2z/xc5_mv_vendor_page_in_customer.png)